daviddwlee84/ReinforcementLearning2048/README.md

 * Last game status: `training_game.yaml`
 * Training log: `training.log`

-> If you have trouble that can't find RL2048 module.
+> If you have trouble that can't find RL2048 module. (`ModuleNotFoundError: No module named 'RL2048'`)
+>
-> You sould make sure your workspace is in the main directory of this project
+> You sould make sure your workspace is in the main directory of this project.
+>
 > Or add the following lines to every top of the codes.

 ```py